 Use black ink or black ball-point pen.
-Do not use pencil or gel pen.
-Do not use correction fluid.
+Do not use gel pen or correction fluid.

 Write your answers in the separate answer booklet provided.

 Answer one question from each of Sections A, B, C and D.

 Use both sides of the paper.
 Write only within the white areas of the booklet.